Snowbird Banjo is closed, But…

-It has been a little over a year since I posted news that Snowbird Banjo Company was shutting down, and it seems time has flashed by.
-But during that time, this mild “mid-life crisis” has played itself out, at least for now, and I have been considering reopening the business.
-I no longer have a shop, I have a place where one will soon be started and my gears are turning about how I can make this attempt better than last time.
+It has been a little over a year since we have posted news that Snowbird Banjo Company was shutting down, and it seems time has flashed by.
+But during that time, this mild “mid-life crisis” has played itself out for owner Jeremy Myers, at least for now, and we have been considering reopening the business.
+We no longer have a shop, but we have a place where one will soon be started and the gears are turning about how we can make this attempt better than last time.

-There will be a significant amount of time devoted to building the new shop and I am hoping the new shop will be a Timberframe building.
-I have been learning how to do this on the side, and I think I can make this happen.
-The foundation will be the greatest challenge because I do not live on a flat piece of property and the footer wall in the back will be about 4 to 5 feet tall at ground level.
-So I will be building the concrete forms myself to pour the footer.
-This will take a lot of time.
+There will be a significant amount of time devoted to building the new shop and we are hoping the new shop will be a Timberframe building.
+Jeremy has been learning how to do this on the side, and he believes he can make this happen.

-I have a Woodmizer sawmill now, and I am able to cut my own lumber and timbers for the build.
-This is both a good thing and an inconvenient thing in that I will have to first cut the large number of trees to make the frame structure, mill them, and then put together.
-That said, I am eager to start and see how it comes out.
+Snowbird Banjo Company has a Woodmizer sawmill now, and we are able to cut our own lumber and timbers for the build.
+This is both a good thing and an inconvenient thing in that we will have to first cut the large number of trees to make the frame structure, mill them, and then put together.
+That said, we are eager to start and see how it comes out.

-With the huge amount of work in front of me, I would hate to estimate a time until re-opening just because of the sheer number of variables, but I hope to have the foundation done this summer and maybe even start on the frame before winter.
-If I get further than this, I will say I’m making good progress.
+With the huge amount of work in front of us, we would hate to estimate a time until re-opening just because of the sheer number of variables.
+Join our Newsletter mailing list in order to keep up with our progress.

 Thank you to all who have supported Snowbird Banjo Company in the past!
 Maybe this bird can fly again soon.